Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 12 So, if you think you are standing firm, be careful that you don't fall!

-Do we find that it is when someone is complacent in their Christian walk that the devil will attack?
+When someone is complacent in their Christian walk, is it more likely that the devil will find opportunity to attack?

 13 No temptation has seized you except what is common to man.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can stand up under it.